 At age 5 Ruth Theodore was told that she would never physically be able to play guitar and following a sledging accident, aged 9, that left her unable to speak, singing and playing the guitar were unexpected career choices.
 Yet by the age of 14 Ruth was earning money as a singer and guitarist, busking in doorways on detuned guitars.
-Remaining true to her own unique sound and signature guitar style Ruth has gone on to perform her songs alongside legendary artists such as Ani Difranco at the London Palladium, and Dar Williams at London’s Bush Hall.
-Ruth has recorded her own compositions in collaboration with highly respected international producers and musicians, and released four critically acclaimed solo records.
+Remaining true to her own unique sound and signature guitar style Ruth has gone on to perform her songs and tour alongside legendary artists such as Ani Difranco, Dar Williams, Jane Siberry, Jeff Lang and Hamell On Trial, for packed out venues including The London Palladium, Bush Hall, The Union Chapel, The Borderline and Glastonbury Festival.
+Ruth’s flair for off kilter arrangement and her active interest in the whole process of record making has led her to form collaborations with highly respected international producers and musicians, and release four critically acclaimed solo records.

-Ruth’s fourth and arguably her most popular album “Cactucus” was born from a collaboration with US producer and bassist Todd Sickafoose.
-Todd Produced Anais Mitchell’s widely acclaimed ‘Hadestown’ and not coincidentally is bassist for American Folk legend Ani DiFranco with whom Ruth performed two solo shows at London’s Union Chapel in 2012, invited back with her band as a special guest later in 2017 for one sold out show at The London Palladium.
+Ruth’s fourth and arguably her most popular album ‘Cactacus’ was born from a collaboration with US producer and bassist Todd Sickafoose.
+Todd Produced Anais Mitchell’s widely acclaimed ‘Hadestown’ and not coincidentally is bassist for American Folk legend Ani DiFranco with whom Ruth has performed at London’s Union Chapel in 2012, and appearing a special guest later in 2017 at The London Palladium.

 The critically acclaimed “Cactacus” also features the talents of drummer Mathias Kunzli (Regina Spektor) and organist Rob Burger (Tom Waits) amongst others.
-Released through Aveline Records, ‘Cactacus’ made numerous appearances on Radio 2, BBC London, BBC Radio Wales, BBC6 music and received more rave reviews from The Guardian, Mojo, Rock n Reel, fRoots and others.
+Released through Aveline Records, ‘Cactacus’ was played on Radio 2, BBC London, BBC Radio Wales, BBC6 music and received more rave reviews from The Guardian, Mojo, Rock n Reel, fRoots and others.